-By virtue of Tower Hamlets Council being the Administering Authority, VAT input tax is recoverable on all Fund activities.
+As Tower Hamlets Council is the Administering Authority for the Fund, VAT input tax is recoverable on all Fund activities.

 Overseas Tax

 Taxation agreements exist between the UK and certain other European countries whereby a proportion of the tax deducted locally from investment earnings may be reclaimed.
 The proportion reclaimable and the timescale involved varies from country to country.